top of page

 Priorities for learning

 Our priorities for tamariki are based on what we value as the foundations for lifelong learning.
 These priorities underpin our curriculum and support our teaching team, in maintaining a clear focus on individual tamariki.
-Our priorites also reflect Te whāriki’s principles, strands and learning outcomes whilst acknowledging the environmental context in which tamariki learn.
+Our priorities also reflect Te whāriki’s principles, strands and learning outcomes whilst acknowledging the environmental context in which tamariki learn.

-Belonging- Tamariki and their whanau know they belong and have a sense of connection to others and the environment.
+A sense of mana whenua/belonging- Tamariki and their whanau know they belong and have a sense of connection to others and the environment.
+Their relationship to Papatūānuku is based on whakapapa, respect & aroha.
+All tamariki will experience affection, warmth & consistent care here.

-Active explorers- Supporting and challenging tamariki to experiment, explore, adapt and make sense of their wider world.
+Mana ao tūroa/Explore the world- Supporting and challenging tamariki to experiment, explore, adapt and make sense of their wider world.

-Pathways to Kura- Supporting tamariki’s learning continuity as they transition to school.
+Pathways to Kura- Supporting tamariki learning continuity as they transition to kura.
+Ensure both whānau & tamariki experience positive pathways as they transition.

 bottom of page